bave/rrpoison/README.md

 -x [target port]   : 0 is random (default:0)
 -y [target dns_is] : 0 is random (default:0)

-If you want to spoof the source address, you set a same option (-s) alias address to the sending IF.
+If you want to spoof the source address, you set a same option (-s) alias address to the sending network IF.
-Example: ifconfig lo0 alias x.x.x.x.
+Example: sudo ifconfig lo0 alias x.x.x.x/32

 ```

-* Depend
+### Depend
  - MacOSX  o
  - FreeBSD o
  - Linux   x

 ## Contributing
 1. Fork it
 2. Create your feature branch (`git checkout -b new-branch-name`)
 3. Commit your changes (`git commit -am 'Add comment at some your new features'`)